Follow the journey

 - Training: Producing paid courses for Pluralsight or other platforms

-I send an email each weekday about 1-minute long that will help you get closer to saying F U to Corporate America.
+I send short emails and occasionally longer ones a few times a month that will help you get closer to saying F U to Corporate America.
 You can also subscribe to progress updates on my experiments.

 Summer schedule is greatly reduced to practice what I preach.

 If you have questions or want quick advice for your situation, hit reply to any email and I'll get back to you!

 I also give talks that "bundle up" the things I share, like my popular talk on financial design patterns so you can save up F U Money.